JanSharp/VRCActionActivatorSystem/README.md

 # Other Scripts

 - [ ] Object position sync
-- [ ] DM Toggle to show/hide DM only activators
+- [x] DM Toggle to show/hide DM only activators
+  - `ToggleActivator` and `ButtonActivator` - use an `InteractProxy` to pass the Interact event from a locally togged object to the actual activator which must always be active
+  - `PlayerTriggerActivator` and `ItemTriggerActivator` - cannot be made DM only because it breaks syncing, since that's based on local positions and trigger events

 # Initial state